jobrouter/php-rest-client/docs/usage.rst

    against the JobRouter® installation.

 #.
 Line 17: As there can be errors during the initialisation - like a typo in
-   the base URL or wrong credentials embed the initialisation into a :php:`try`/:php:`catch` block.
+   the base URL or wrong credentials, so embed the initialisation into a :php:`try`/:php:`catch` block.
 The thrown exception is by default an implementation of the :php:`ExceptionInterface`.
 The exception encapsulates sometimes another exception, you'll get it with :php:`->getPrevious()`.
 Of